256lights/zb/docs/lua.md

   then the file will be excluded from import into the store.
   The default behavior of `path` is equivalent to passing `filter = function() return true end`.

+When `path` is called from a Lua file inside the store directory, it cannot be called to access files outside the store directory.

 ### `derivation`

 `derivation` adds a [`.drv` file][Derivation Specification] to the store